Substance Abuse Clinician

 **Sign-on incentives offered up to $2000 (amount varies with position)**

-NEW LOCATION!
-NEW OPPORTUNITIES!
-An Exciting opportunity to be a part of something transformational by providing support to clients in a 24/7 environment.
+This is a great opportunity to be a part of something transformational by providing support to clients in a 24/7 environment.
 We are looking for caring, reliable, determined individuals to help us build a great team that can change lives.

 The Substance Abuse Clinician will provide substance abuse interventions and treatment on an individual and group basis.
 The clinician will work as part of a clinical team to assess consumer needs and wants, participate in the development of individual service plans, and act as a consumer advocate and liaison with families and community agencies.